-However, it is a good idea to take a break every now and then (once a month) by relaxing and purchasing some things you want.
+However, it is a good idea to take a break every now and then by relaxing and purchasing some things you want.
 A good rule of thumb in purchasing priority 5 products or services is in celebration.
-After you have accomplished a big goal or made a big deal and you have put the majority of cash into the first 4 priorities, you could put leftover money could go to a priority 5 product or service.
+After you have accomplished a big goal or made a big deal AND you have put the majority of available cash into the first 4 priorities, you could put leftover money could go to a priority 5 product or service.

 How the Wealthy Use Their Money VS the Poor

 The wealthy spend most of their money on priorities one, two, and three.
 They invest in real estate and stocks.
 When they get enough capital they also buy businesses and spend money on marketing and promotion.
 The wealthy also

 The poor spend most of their money on priority 5 and what’s left over they put towards priorities 1-4.
 This is the EXACT wrong way to use you money!
 They use bad debt to purchase new cars, which they can barely afford.
 They purchase Gucci belts and expensive watches and after bills, if they can pay bills, they might put a few hundred dollars into investments or self-development.
 Do not do this!
 If you watch people who spend their money like this they eventually have to sell everything because they lost their job, plus a recession has started and now they are struggling everyday just to stop from being homeless.